Workshop on Intelligent Transportation Systems (ITS)

 - All workshop papers (full papers - both regular and invited) will appear in conference proceedings and submitted to IEEE Xplore as well as other Abstracting and Indexing (A&I) databases.

-- All papers must be in Adobe Portable Document Format (PDF) and submitted through the WACI Workshop submission site on EDAS.
+- All papers must be in Adobe Portable Document Format (PDF) and submitted through the ITS Workshop submission site on EDAS.

-Papers can be submitted through EDAS : Click Here
+- Papers can also be submitted through EDAS directly : Click Here

 |10:30 - 11:00||Tea Break|